 Daniel has a diagnosis of autism and he may have a brain condition called synesthesia.
 Synesthesia is a mysterious disorder of sensory perception where numbers, for example, may be perceived as colors, shapes, or even odors.
 Something about brain wiring seems to be amiss, but it is so rare a condition that research is quite limited.
-In Daniel's case, he reports that he sees each digit as a different color and shape and when he recalls the pi sequence, he sees a changing "landscape" of colors and shapes rather than numerical digits.
-Daniel is also atypical among people with autism because he has a higher than average IQ.
+In Daniel's case, he reports that he sees each digit as a different color and shape, and when he recalls the pi sequence, he sees a changing "landscape" of colors and shapes rather than numerical digits.
+Daniel is also atypical among people with autism because he has a higher-than-average intelligence quotient (IQ) score.

-Recalling 22,514 digits of pi from memory is a fascinating achievement no matter how it is accomplished (the record is an astonishing 67,890 digits - see Section 6.2).
+Recalling 22,514 digits of pi from memory is a fascinating achievement no matter how it is accomplished (the official record is an astonishing 70,000 digits - see Chapter 6.2).
 So is learning to converse in the Icelandic language in two weeks.
 There are people with extraordinary, specific mental abilities.
-The term "savant" typically is used to describe these rare individuals.
-Sometimes the savant ability is an astonishing memory or the ability to calculate rapidly large numbers mentally, or the ability to play any piece of music after only hearing it once, or the ability to create artistic drawings or sculptures.
+The term savant is typically used to describe these rare individuals.
+Sometimes the savant ability is an astonishing memory or the ability to rapidly calculate large numbers mentally or the ability to play any piece of music after only hearing it once or the ability to rapidly create sophisticated artistic drawings or sculptures.

-Kim Peek, for example, was able to remember an extraordinary range of facts and figures.
+Kim Peek (1951-2009), for example, was able to remember an extraordinary range of facts and figures.
 He read thousands of books, especially almanacs, and he read each one by quickly scanning page after page.
 He could then recall this information at will as he demonstrated many times in public forums in response to audience questions: Who was the 10th king of England?
 When and where was he born?
 Who were his wives?
 And so on.
 Kim's IQ was quite low and he could not care for himself.
 His father managed all aspects of his life except when he answered questions from memory.

-Steven Wilshire has different savant ability.
-Steven draws accurate, detailed pictures of city skylines and he does so from memory after a short helicopter tour of the city.
+Stephen Wiltshire has a different savant ability.
+Stephen draws accurate, detailed pictures of city skylines and he does so from memory after a short helicopter tour.
 He even gets the number of windows in buildings correct.
 You can buy one of his many city skyline drawings at a gallery in London or online.
-Alonso Clemons is a sculptor.
+Alonzo Clemons is a sculptor.
 He also has a low IQ.
 His mother claims he was dropped on his head as a baby.
-Alonso creates animal sculptures in precise detail, typically after only a brief look at his subject.
+Alonzo creates animal sculptures in precise detail, typically after only a brief look at his subject.
 The artistry is amazing.
-Derek Pavacinni has a low IQ and cannot care for himself.
-He is blind from birth.
-Derek is a virtuoso piano player.
-He amazes audiences by playing any piece of music after hearing it only once, and he can play it in any musical style.
+Derek Paravicini has a low IQ and cannot care for himself.
+Blind from birth, Derek is a virtuoso piano player.
+He amazes audiences by playing any piece of music after hearing it only once, and can play it in any musical style.
 It is worth noting that Albert Einstein and Isaac Newton did not have any of these memory, drawing, sculpting, or musical abilities.

-Cambridge University Press 978-1-107-08977-8 - The Neuroscience of Intelligence Richard J. Haier Excerpt More Information
+Cambridge University Press & Assessment 978-1-009-29506-2 - The Neuroscience of Intelligence Richard J. Haier Excerpt More Information

 Savants raise two obvious questions: How do they do it, and why can't I?
 We don't really know the answer to either question.
 These individuals also raise a core question about the definition of intelligence.
 They are important examples of the existence of specific mental abilities.
 But is extraordinary specific mental ability evidence of intelligence?
 Most savants are not intelligent.
-In fact, savants typically have low IQ and often cannot care for themselves.
+In fact, they typically have low IQ and often cannot care for themselves.
 Clearly extraordinary but narrow mental ability is not what we usually mean by intelligence.